Connection Between the Shadow Radius and Quasinormal Frequencies for Black Holes in STVG with Perfect Fluid Dark Matter: Introduction

 Moreover, the successful imaging of black hole shadows by the Event Horizon Telescope (EHT) has established shadow size as a robust observable for probing strong-field gravity.
 This development has motivated numerous studies of shadow radii in modified gravity theories and non-vacuum spacetimes \cite{Okyay:2021nnh,Roy:2021uye,Khodadi:2020jij,Vagnozzi:2022moj,Wang:2018prk,Cunha:2019hzj,Pantig:2020uhp}, where deviations from GR—or the presence of exotic matter—can imprint measurable signatures.
 In the context of STVG coupled with PFDM, we focus specifically on how the shadow radius varies with the MOG parameter $\alpha$ and the PFDM parameter $\lambda$, providing a direct link between theoretical parameters and an EHT-accessible quantity.

 Because black holes relax to equilibrium through damped oscillations characterized by QNMs, these complex frequencies serve as direct probes of strong-field gravity.
 The real component reflects the mode's oscillation frequency, while the imaginary part quantifies its decay \cite{Konoplya:2011qq,Berti:2009kk}.
 Mathematically, QNMs emerge as eigenvalues of a Schr\"odinger-like wave equation under dissipative boundary conditions—ingoing at the horizon and outgoing at infinity \cite{Chandrasekhar:1985kt,Leaver:1985ax}.
 In practice, their computation relies on semi-analytical or numerical techniques such as the WKB method, Pad\'e approximants, continued fractions, and time-domain integration, given the intractability of exact solutions for generic potentials \cite{Nollert:1999ji,Matyjasek:2019eeu,Cardoso:2019rvt}.
 Originally introduced in Refs. \cite{Schutz:1985km,Iyer:1986nq,Iyer:1986np} to compute QNMs of the Schwarzschild black hole, the WKB method has proven to be a simple yet powerful semi-analytical approach for investigating black hole perturbations.
 Subsequent applications extended this framework to rotating (Kerr) and charged (Reissner–Nordström) spacetimes \cite{Kokkotas:1988fm,Kokkotas:1991vz,Konoplya:2003ii,Zhidenko:2003wq}.
 Since then, a substantial body of research has explored QNMs in a wide range of black hole geometries and matter environments, including those arising in modified gravity and exotic compact objects \cite{Chan:1996yk,Horowitz:1999jd,Hod:1998vk,Chen:2011dc,Stefanov:2010xz,Konoplya:2020jgt,Konoplya:2020fwg,Fernandes:2021qvr,Siqueira:2022tbc,Torres:2020tzs,Okyay:2021nnh,Oshita:2018fqu,Jha:2023rem,Barman:2024hwd}.
 Although QNMs and the shadow radius seem unrelated, they are connected in the eikonal limit: the real part of the QNM frequency corresponds to the orbital frequency of the photon sphere \cite{Cardoso:2008bp,Hod:2013jhd,Wei:2019jve}, and this link extends to strong-lensing phenomena that define the shadow boundary \cite{Stefanov:2010xz}.
 Building on this insight, we calculate QNMs via WKB, Pad\'e, and time-domain methods and explicitly examine their correlation with the shadow radius for black holes in STVG surrounded by PFDM.
+It should be noted that the correspondence between eikonal quasinormal modes and unstable circular null geodesics is not universally valid for all gravitational theories and types of perturbations.
+As pointed out in Refs. \cite{Konoplya:2017wot,Konoplya:2022gjp}, the duality may break down for gravitational perturbations in higher-curvature gravity theories and does not cover the full quasinormal mode spectrum, such as the purely imaginary non-oscillatory modes in asymptotically de Sitter spacetimes.
+Nevertheless, the correspondence remains rigorous for test fields (scalar, electromagnetic) and axial gravitational perturbations in asymptotically flat spacetimes with a well-behaved single-peak effective potential, which is exactly the case considered in this work and has been analytically verified for general spherically symmetric black holes in Ref. \cite{Cuadros-Melgar:2020kqn}.